Bombus melanopygus on Sedum, Twin Rock

 The number and diversity of native pollinators may also be decreasing because of habitat loss and pesticide use.
 Native bees nest under shrubs, in unplowed meadows, or hidden in hedgerows, where changes in land use ranging from enlarging lawns to tilling long fallow fields can destroy eggs and pupae.
 Declining wildflower populations and declining native pollinators should exhibit negative feedback.

 Kwiáht research focuses on three questions: Which native pollinators are associated with different native flowering species?
 Does the distribution of pollinators in the archipelago determine the distribution of any native plants?
-To what extent can introduced Old World honeybees substitute for native insects as pollinators of native plants—or crops?
+To what extent do introduced Old World honeybees compete with native insects as pollinators of native plants—or crops?

 Andrena astragali on Death Camas, Iceberg Point